urknin/coding-exercises/README.md

   - Commit each solution separately with a brief explanation of your solution.
 Do not squash your commits.
   - Your code should be clear and well-documented.
-2. When you are done, use `git bundle` to bundle up the repo, compress it (zip/tar) and send it back to `jongmyung.ha@stayntouch.com` or `jason.lombardozzi@stayntouch.com`.
+2. When you are done, use `git bundle` to bundle up the repo, compress it (zip/tar) and send it back to `codingtest@stayntouch.com`.
 We sometimes receive corrupted bundles, so please verify your bundle.

 Environment
 -----------